 The University of Chicago: What is it famous for?

 Every year millions of people apply to the University of Chicago.
 What is the reason for such popularity?
 First of all, this educational establishment is well-known for its responsible attitude to education.
 They appreciate students who are engaged in the research activity.
-The University of Chicago is famous for the largest number of Nobel Laureates, except for Cambridge.
+The University of Chicago is famous for the largest number of Nobel Laureates, after Cambridge.

 Only the best academics work here.
-The university is famous for its curriculums and supplemental college essay papers, which differ from any other schools' academic essays.
+The university is known for its curriculums and supplemental college essay papers, which differ from any other schools' academic essays.
 What is special about their college essays, ACT process, and how to get started?
 Keep on reading this guide to find out.

 What UChicago college essay prompt will you have to respond to?